 In this Division operational work means the doing of such acts, matters and things as may be necessary for or conducive to the control of declared plants and declared animals.

-58. Protection Board may carry out operational work
+58. Operational work may be carried out

-(1) The Protection Board through inspectors and authorised persons may, in such areas, at such times and to such extent, as it may determine —
+(1) In this section —

+dwelling has the meaning given in the Biosecurity and Agriculture Management Act 2007 section 63.

+(2A) Inspectors and authorised persons may, at any time and to such extent as the Director General may determine, carry out operational work on and in relation to any place other than a dwelling without cost to the owner or occupier of that place.

+(2B) The operational work may be carried out —

-(a) carry out operational work on and in relation to public land out of moneys from time to time appropriated by Parliament for that purpose;
+(a) out of moneys from time to time appropriated by Parliament for that purpose; or

-(b) carry out operational work on and in relation to any private land held under pastoral lease out of moneys from time to time standing to the credit of the Control Account other than moneys derived from rates recovered under section 61;
+(b) out of moneys from time to time standing to the credit of the Declared Pest Account other than moneys derived from rates under section 60; or

-(c) carry out operational work on and in relation to private land held under pastoral lease in a zone out of moneys from time to time standing to the credit of the Control Account and derived from rates recovered from that zone under section 61;
+(c) on and in relation to private land held under pastoral lease out of moneys from time to time standing to the credit of the Declared Pest Account and derived from rates under section 60; or

-(d) carry out operational work on and in relation to public land, land under the control of a local government or private land —

-(i) pursuant to an agreement entered into pursuant to section 41, 46 or 55; or
+(d) on and in relation to public land, land under the control of a local government or private land pursuant to an agreement under section 41, 46 or 55.

-(ii) out of moneys, (other than moneys standing to the credit of the Control Account) from time to time at the disposal of the Protection Board pursuant to this Act or any other Act;

-(e) carry out operational work on and in relation to private land referred to in section 118(1) out of the excess moneys referred to in that subsection.

-(2) An inspector or authorised person may enter any land for the purpose of exercising the powers of the Protection Board under this section.
+(2) An inspector or authorised person may enter any land for the purpose of exercising powers under this section.

 [Section 58 amended by No. 14 of 1996 s.
 4; No. 6 of 2006 s.
 4; No. 77 of 2006 s.
-17.]
+17; No. 46 of 2010 s.
+25.]

 59. Saving provisions

-(1) The provisions of section 58 are in addition to and not in derogation of any other provision, whether of this Act or another Act, conferring power on the Protection Board or an inspector or authorised person to control declared plants and declared animals.
+(1) The provisions of section 58 are in addition to and not in derogation of any other provision, whether of this Act or another Act, conferring power to control declared plants and declared animals.

 (2) Nothing in section 58 limits or otherwise affects the application of Divisions 2, 3 and 4 to and in relation to land if, and to the extent that, declared plants or declared animals are not controlled on and in relation to that land pursuant to operational work carried out under the provisions of that section.

+[Section 59 amended by No. 46 of 2010 s.
+26.]

 Division 6 — Rating and finance

-60. Matched rates on pastoral leases
+60. Rates on pastoral leases

-(1) This section applies to the financial year commencing on 1 July 2006 and to each financial year thereafter.
+(1) This section applies to the financial year commencing on 1 July immediately following the coming into operation of the Agriculture and Related Resources Protection Amendment Act 2010 section 27 and to each financial year thereafter.

 (2) Subject to and in accordance with the provisions of this Act, in respect of each financial year to which this section applies there shall be assessed, collected and paid on and in relation to all land held under pastoral lease rates at such rate as may be imposed under subsection (3) in respect of such land.

-(3) The Protection Board, with the approval of the Minister, may, by notice published in the Gazette on or before the 30 June immediately preceding a financial year to which this section applies, impose in respect of that financial year rates in respect of land held under pastoral lease.
+(3) The Minister may, by notice published in the Gazette on or before the 30 June immediately preceding a financial year to which this section applies, impose in respect of that financial year rates in respect of land held under pastoral lease.

 (4) A rate imposed under subsection (3) —